varnamproject/govarnam/README.md

 The output `libgovarnam.so` is a shared library that can be dynamically linked in any other programming languages.
 Some examples :

 * Go bindings for GoVarnam: See govarnam**go** folder in this repo
-* Java bindings for GoVarnam: IN PROGRESS
+* Java bindings for GoVarnam: https://github.com/varnamproject/govarnam-java/

 Wait, it means we need to write another Go file to interface with GoVarnam library !
 This is because we're interfacing with a shared library and not the Go library.